2026 SPRING CLEAN/CAMP PREP

 Registration Forms

-Health/Medical form: Our Work Weekends have a good safety record, and we try hard to keep it that way.
+Health/Medical form: Our work events have a good safety record, and we try hard to keep it that way.
 The well-being of our volunteers is a priority for us.
 In order to assure that we can assist you if health or medical issues arise, we ask each participant to complete a form you can access at the link below.
 This can be done at any time prior to the event or when you arrive at camp.

 Health/Medical Form Link